CPI Vs. DPI: What’s The Difference?

 So you’ve heard of CPI or DPI in a similar context but what are they?
 What is the difference?
 Well, the short answer is not a lot but the fact remains there is a synonymous relationship between CPI and DPI and in-game sensitivity.
 CPI Vs DPI doesn’t really work though as they are ultimately representing the same thing when it comes to a mouse.
+Want more detail about DPI? check our What is DPI guide page.

 This article aims to help you understand the underlying technical concepts behind CPI/DPI while also getting to the bottom of a few myths.